 For a small lightweight, option, try using flexible poles (these are basically tent poles) inserted directly into the ground.
 There are lots of kits like this on Amazon.
-These can protect plants from frost both in raised beds or out in your landscaping.
+These can protect plants from frost both in raised beds full of cut flowers or out in your landscaping.
 Just make sure the soil is well compacted or they won’t hold in place.
 Then you just drape the frost cloth the same way you would in my example above.

 PVC piping offers a heavier duty alternative.
 Check out this tutorial to see how you can set up a frost tunnel using pic pipes and rebar.